NeptuneMagicSauce/CatPi/README.md

   and not forever: max X times per Y period

 # TODO but later for V2

+- frequencies, performance:
+  is load cell updating really only every 1000 milliseconds? how is increasing the logic frequency making a more accurate weight measure then? do not update the GUI as frequently, it only needs every 1 second
+  <-> do not update the Logic as frequently

 - bug B: sometimes dispense zero or very little detect it and dispense again